gatling/gatling-liferay/README.md

   The code source can also be found on our github and imported in a Liferay Developer Studio environment.
 It used the following tools:
   - Maven as a build manager.
   - Git for the versioning.
-  - Mustache as a Template motor, it creates scala files from a predefined Simulation structure.
+  - Mustach as a Template motor, it creates scala files from a predefined Simulation structure.

 ## Contribution
 Gatling for Liferay is meant to be an open-source project, it therefore welcome everyone aboard.
 It can be done in many ways: